Tag Archives: Usama bin Ladin

 By Kyle Orton (@KyleWOrton) on 5 October 2017

-A speech by al-Qaeda’s leader, Ayman al-Zawahiri, was released on 4 October 2017, entitled “We Shall Fight You Until There Is No More Persecution”.
+A speech by al-Qaeda’s leader, Ayman al-Zawahiri, was released on 4 October 2017, entitled “We Shall Fight You Until There Is No More Fitna”.
 An English transcript was released by al-Qaeda’s media apparatus and is reproduced below, with some editions in transliteration and syntax.
 Some interesting sections have been highlighted in bold.
 Continue reading

 Statement by Al-Qaeda Bomb-Maker Ibrahim al-Asiri on 9/11